gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

 # Teleport Pagerduty Plugin Setup

-This package provides a Teleport ↔  Pagerduty integration that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify the appropriate team, and approve or deny the requests via Pagerduty special action.
+This guide will talk through how to setup Teleport with Mattermost.
+Teleport ↔  Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.

 ## Prerequisites
 This guide assumes you have

 * Teleport Enterprise 4.2.8 or newer with admin permissions and access to `tctl`.
 * Pagerduty account already set, with access to creating a new API token.
-* A Node to run the plugin, we recommend running it alongside the Teleport Proxy for convenience.
+* A node to run the plugin, we recommend running it alongside the Teleport Proxy for convenience.

 #### Create User and Role for access.
 Log into Teleport Authentication Server, this is where you normally run `tctl`.
 Don't change the username and the role name, it should be `access-plugin` for the plugin to work correctly.